department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-risk">Will using mental health services at VA put my career at risk?</button>
 <div id="questions-risk" class="usa-accordion-content">

 A mental health diagnosis or seeking mental health care doesn't automatically put work-related credentials such as security clearances at risk.
-Most employers recognize that healthy employees who get help if they need it are more productive and effective in their jobs than those who aren't performing at their best because they're not feeling well.
+Most employers recognize that healthy employees who get help when they need it are more productive and effective in their jobs than those who aren't performing at their best because they're not feeling well.

 </div>
 </li>